 For Physicians: Transplant Telemedicine Technology Connects Remote Patients to Lifesaving Care

-The eVisit program is of particular benefit to patients in need of a liver or kidney transplant, who have been denied listing at other centers.
-Because UMMC is able to handle living donor transplantation and takes an extended view of which donor organs can be transplanted, many patients are able to have a transplant significantly sooner than otherwise.
+The eVisit program is of particular benefit to patients in need of a liver or kidney transplant who have been denied listing at other centers.
+Because UMMC is able to handle living donor transplantation and takes an extended view of which donor organs can be transplanted, many patients are able to have a transplant significantly sooner than originally planned.

-The division first offered eVisits in 2015, but according to Shawniece Whitted, the division’s telemedicine nurse coordinator who accompanies Dr. Barth on the video calls, these eVisits have become more frequent since she began assisting with them in March 2018.
-Most eVisit encounters occur directly from the patient’s own home, although the UMMC Division of Transplantation also partners with the Chambersburg Nephrology Clinic in Pennsylvania to offer clinic-to-clinic eVisits once a month for their patients.
+The division first offered eVisits in 2015, but according to Shawniece Whitted, the division's telemedicine nurse coordinator, these eVisits have become more frequent since she began assisting with them in March 2018.
+Most eVisit encounters occur directly from the patient's own home, although the UMMC Division of Transplantation also partners with the Chambersburg Nephrology Clinic in Pennsylvania to offer clinic-to-clinic eVisits once a month for their patients.